Last Updated on October 8, 2023 by Joanne Harper

 Hermit crab tanks benefit from fake and live plants; tropical plants and moss will thrive.
 When choosing live varieties of plants, ensure they grow vertically and don’t have a thick root system.

 Options include air plants, spider plants, sprouting plants, loose-leaf lettuce, pothos, and various varieties of moss.
-Ensure that the plants you select can handle humid and warm environments.
+Ensure the plants you select can handle humid and warm environments.

 Can You Put Live Plants In A Hermit Crab Tank?